 Chemo is often given in an outpatient setting.
 This may be a hospital, clinic, or healthcare provider's office.
 People getting chemo will be watched for reactions during treatments.
 Since each treatment session may take a while, you are encouraged to bring along something that is comforting, such as music to listen to.
 It's also advised to bring something to help pass the time, such as a laptop or a book.
 Since it's hard to predict how you will feel after chemo, it's important to have someone drive you to and from the treatment the first few times.

 Many different kinds of chemo medicines are used to treat cancer.
 Nearly all of them cause side effects.

 Side effects may happen just after treatment (in minutes, hours, days, or weeks).
 Or they may happen months or even years later after chemo has been given.
 Side effects may be severe, mild, or absent.
 Each person's medical history, overall health, and diagnosis is different.
 So is the reaction to treatment.

-Side effects depend on the chemo medicines used and the combinations used.
+Side effects depend on the chemo medicines used, dose, and the combinations used.
 Before treatment starts, talk with your cancer care team about the possible side effects of your treatment.
 Ask about each medicine's side effects.
 Get written information on each medicine you're getting so you know what to watch for and what to report to your healthcare provider.